 Advertisement

-Sometimes, you might have a vaginal cyst without experiencing any symptoms.
-You may learn that you have a cyst during a routine pelvic exam with your healthcare provider.
-In other cases, cysts can cause discomfort or get infected.
+You could have a vaginal cyst without knowing it.
+In this case, you may find out you have one during a pelvic exam with your healthcare provider.
+In other cases, cysts can cause discomfort or become painful if they get infected.

 Symptoms of vaginal cysts can include:

-These cysts will look like bumps under the skin around your vaginal area, almost like a large pimple.
-They can be as small as a pea or as large as an orange.
-Some may become red and swollen.
-Other cysts may look like they are filled with pus or fluid.
-Cysts inside of your vagina may be small and not seen at all.
+They look like bumps under the skin around your vaginal area.
+They may look like a large pimple.
+They can be tiny or grow large.
+Some may become discolored or swollen.
+Other cysts may look like they’re filled with pus or fluid.
+Cysts inside your vagina may be extremely small, and you may not realize you have one.

-Your healthcare provider can diagnose vaginal cysts during a physical exam.
+A healthcare provider can diagnose vaginal cysts during a physical exam.
 They may look at or touch the cyst.
-Cysts may be monitored over time for changes in size.
-Your treatment approach will be based on the type and severity of cyst you have.
+What they do next depends on the type of cyst and your symptoms.

 Advertisement